DRUG MONEY IS DIRTY. WHAT DOES "LAUNDERING" IT MEAN?

 The ability of people with power to protect themselves from the law

 means that "the rule of law" is broken.
-The society in
+Most do not get justice

-question runs on legal injustice.
+in a society running on injustice.
 Using power to evade

 the law is usually done to protect wealth.
 People with wealth